htuncer/machine-learning/projects/capstone/capstone_proposal.md

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_
+To train my model, I will use the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) which are retrieved by Udacity from  [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), [the KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
+If I find the training data set is not enough then I will use the labeled data [here](https://github.com/udacity/self-driving-car/tree/master/annotations).

+I will run my pipeline on [the video stream](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/project_video.mp4) provided by Udacity.

 In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
 Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.